 Hormone replacement therapy, combined with regular exercise and a healthy diet, plays a significant role in building muscle mass.
 That’s because testosterone is one of the primary hormones associated with creating muscle, and age-related testosterone loss is common.
 And because testosterone helps support muscle mass, bone density, fat burning, and overall energy, boosting the testosterone level can also help reduce weight.

 A Holistic Approach

 As you can see, simply increasing testosterone levels alone isn’t the answer for men who want to regain strength, build muscle, and lose weight.
-Our team at Rejuvime Medical talks with patients about proper nutrition, physical training programs, and even vitamin and nutritional supplements as part of an overall treatment regimen.
+Our team at Rejuvime Medical talks with patients about proper nutrition and physical training programs.

 If you want to build muscle mass and improve your strength and athletic performance, a hormone therapy doctor can help.
 In the Baton Rouge area, contact us using the online form to request a consultation at Rejuvime Medical or call (225) 960-1580 to schedule an appointment at one of our 3 locations.